 by Chris Bate

-On April 19th a test run was performed where a drone was used to deliver a kidney to a patient at the University of Maryland Medical Centre (USA), the total journey was about 3 miles.
-The drone was custom-built to ensure that the organ maintained in the best possible condition during the flight, it was also equipped with an onboard camera and tracker.
-Organs are only able to survive a few hours outside of the body so it’s crucial that they are delivered as quickly and efficiently as possible, with delays that can be caused by traffic and other external factors it's useful to have other options that could lead to greater success rates and reduce the number of wasted organs.
+On April 19th a test run was performed where a drone was used to deliver a Kidney to a patient at the University of Maryland Medical Centre (USA), the total journey was about 3 miles.
+The drone was custom-built to ensure that the organ maintained its best possible condition during the flight, it was also equipped with an on-board camera and tracker.
+Organs are only able to survive a few hours outside of the body so it’s crucial that they are delivered as quickly and efficiently as possible, with delays that can be caused by traffic and other external factors its useful to have other options that could lead to greater success rates and reduce the number of organs that are wasted.

-We have all seen the disruption that drones can cause when in the wrong hands, the closure of Heathrow and Gatwick airports come to mind!
-However, there is clearly an opportunity here to take advantage of this technology for the betterment of peoples health and this isn’t the only instance of drones being used to aid people, for example, drones are being used (and trialed) to deliver defibrillators to patients suffering cardiac arrest.
-This is also extremely useful for individuals that are in isolated or in remote areas where it could possibly take emergency services too much time to reach them.
+Now we have all seen the disruption that drones have caused when in the wrong hands (closing Heathrow and Gatwick airports come to mind!) however there is clearly an opportunity here to take advantage of this technology for the better of peoples health and this isn’t the only example of drones being to aid medicine.
+One article that sticks in my mind is the use of defibrillator drones to combat cardiac arrest.